Aceinna/docs_openrtk/algorithms/STM_Bias.rst

     \dot{\vec{\omega}}_{drift,k-1}^{B} = N \begin{pmatrix} { 0,\sigma_{dd,ω}^{2} } \end{pmatrix}

-Note: the subscript *dd* stands for drift-dot.
+Note: the subscript *dd* stands for "drift-dot".
 Based on this model, the process variance for :math:`\vec{\omega}_{drift}^{B}` at time, t, is given by:

 .. math::